arup-group/elara/README.md

 [ie BitSim](https://github.com/arup-group/bitsim).
 In which case it is typically run using a config.

 ## Installation
 Clone or download this repository.
 Once available locally, navigate to the folder and create a virtual environment to install the libraries in.
+Assuming python ~3.7 and using git:
 ```

-brew install python3.7
+git clone git@github.com:arup-group/elara.git
-brew install virtualenv (or equivalent in conda for example)
+cd elara
-virtualenv -p python3.7 venv (or equivalent in conda for example)
+python3 -m venv venv (or equivalent in conda for example) #intall into virtual environment
 source venv/bin/activate (or equivalent in conda for example)
 pip3 install -e .
 elara --help